Do you wonder when is the best time to buy a cell phone and why? Read on and find out.

 Why is this useful?

 For smaller businesses, this may be more suitable for you as opposed to traditional accounting.
 Simply because you will only need to declare money when it comes in and out of your business.
 At the end of the financial year, you will be taxed only on income tax that you received during your accounting period.
+This may influence your best time to buy a cell phone.

 How to know if this is suitable for your business: